jack898/PollingAuto/README.md

 We keep a few txt files to persist data across jobs.
 "VID" here refers to violation number:
 - `last_vid.txt`: Current scanning position (which VID to start from next)
-- `last_valid_vid.txt`: The VID of the most recent valid ticket `last_date.txt`: Date of the most recent ticket found
+- `last_valid_vid.txt`: The VID of the most recent valid ticket
+- `last_date.txt`: Date of the most recent ticket found
 - `pass_count.txt`: How many times the current range has been scanned (0-2)
 - `gap_count.txt`: Counter for consecutive empty responses (resets at 10000)
 - `seen_vids.txt`: All VIDs already processed, to avoid duplicate entries

 The overall strategy is; we scan 1000 VIDs, from `last_vid` to `last_vid+1000`.
-We scan each range 3 times before advancing 3000 tickets forward if nothing is found.
+We scan each range 2 times before advancing forward to the end of that range if nothing is found.
 If we find a newer ticket, this becomes our next starting point.
 If we get through 10,000 consecutive VIDs with no tickets found, we assume we've gone too far and revert to `last_valid_vid`.

 I ran this approach for about a week and it stayed "good enough".
-Admittedly, it sometimes struggles to catch up during off times when IDs jumped quickly, but it usually found tickets issued within a few hours, and often many within the past hour during the day.
+Admittedly, it sometimes struggles to catch up during off times when IDs jump quickly, but it usually finds tickets issued within a few hours, and often many within the past hour during the day.

 ## Website
 I wanted a sleek UI like Riley's, but frontend development is not my strength.
 This is where AI came in handy!
 I used Bolt to build the UI and set up edge functions to keep the site updated.